 What is the story of a t-shirt?
 Loomstate, creators of sustainable clothing, tell us in Making the most traceable tee in the world

 Plan your music holidays with the 25 must-see summer festivals in Europe

-In CartoDB we are firm believers that there are lots of stories hidden in your data.
-With our CartoDB Editor you can easily analyze your data and create maps that tells stories.
+In CARTO we are firm believers that there are lots of stories hidden in your data.
+With our CARTO Editor you can easily analyze your data and create maps that tells stories.
 With Odyssey.js we dig further in this direction of enabling and making it easy to do storytelling.
 This is only the start.